 As of the date of printing of the annual report, Apex did not carry out any acquisition plan.
-If Apex conducts any acquisition plan in the future, it will cautiously assess whether such a plan can bring concrete benefits for the Company to ensure shareholders' rights and interests are protected. - 8.
-Expected benefits from plant expansion, likely risk and countermeasures: APT, the subsidiary of the Group, completed the new construction of Apex 3 in 2022.
-Depands on the import of new facilities and new technologies, which is expected to further increase the Group's revenue and profit.
-The possible risks and countermeasures are: - (1) The overall economic environment is uncertain: This year's industry outlook is full of variables, the proportion of the company's annual production capacity in the total global circuit board demand is still quite low, so the company will further increase the proportion of shipments to major customers, and continue to develop new customers or new product applications to achieve the utilization rate target. - (2) The existing production line will continue to improve the quality yield, while the new products developed using the new technologies and equipment from Apex 3 will accelerate across the learning curve.
-Through stable production management, profitability will be boosted.
-With stable and profitable operations, the investment cost of the new factory will be successfully recovered, and the financial structure, which has been negatively impacted by the expansion borrowing, will continue to improve. - 9.
-Likely risk from concentration of suppliers and sales and countermeasures: - (1) Risk from concentration of suppliers and countermeasures Apex's main products are single-sided, double-sided and multi-layer PCBs and the principal materials applied are copper clad laminates, prepreg and copper foil.
-Apex has cooperated with its main material suppliers for years and the relationships have been good.
-However, Apex maintains at least two suppliers for each main material to ensure stable supply.
-No material shortage and discontinuation of supply has ever taken place. - (2) Risk from concentration of sales and countermeasures
+If Apex conducts any acquisition plan in the future, it will cautiously assess whether such a plan can bring concrete benefits for the Company to ensure shareholders' rights and interests are protected.

+- 8. Expected benefits from plant expansion, likely risk and countermeasures:

+Apex and its subsidiaries currently have no plans to expand the factories.
+If there are plans to expand capital expenditures for improve production quality or improve production processes equipment and factories in the future, Apex and its subsidiaries will carefully assess the risks it may pose to us. - 9.
+Likely risk from concentration of suppliers and sales and countermeasures: - (1) Risk from concentration of suppliers and countermeasures

+Apex's main products are single-sided, double-sided and multi-layer printed circuit boards (PCB), and the main raw materials are copper clad laminates, prepreg and copper foil.
+Our company has been in contact with major raw material suppliers for many years.
+In addition to maintaining a good cooperative relationship, Apex maintains more than two suppliers for the purchase of major raw materials to ensure stable supply and no supply shortages or interruptions.
+And with the shift of the global supply chain, Southeast Asia has become the third cluster of the PCB industry.
+Apex will use the local procurement strategy to further cooperate with suppliers and deepen the Southeast Asian PCB industry, so as to achieve supplier risk diversification and reduce cost target. - (2) Risk from concentration of sales and countermeasures

-The Group's products can be divided into four product lines, with a wide range of product applications; and the sales channels are diverse, which can be divided into the brand customer owned assembly plant, the brand customer's designated design manufacturer or the international electronic professional manufacturer EMS (Electronic Manufacturing Service).
-There are three customers with more than 10% of the Group sale in 2022, each accounting for 14.28%, 12.87%, 11.42%, and a total of 38.57%, all of which are business partners who maintain long-term cooperation with the Group.
-However, after the brands combine different sales channels, the sales of some brand customers will reach more than 20%.
-This phenomenon is based on the corporate advantages and industrial characteristics such us, the brand company's position in the global consumer electronics industry, operating scale and purchasing influence.
-Therefore, there is no risk of excessive concentration of sales. - 10.
+Apex's products can be divided into four major product lines, with a wide range of product applications and diversified sales channels.
+They can be divided into assembly plants owned by brand customers, design manufacturers designated by brand customers, or EMS (Electronic Manufacturing Service).
+There were two customers that accounted for more than 10% in 2023, accounting for approximately 15.53% and 15.04% respectively, totaling 30.57%.
+They are all business partners that have maintained long-term and close cooperation with Apex.
+After the brand factory combines different sales channels, the sales of some brand customers will reach more than 20%.
+However, this phenomenon is based on the brand company's position in the global consumer electronics industry, operating scale, procurement influence and other corporate advantages and industry characteristics.
+Therefore, there is no risk of excessive sales concentration.
+Apex will continue to enrich our product portfolio and introduce new customer groups to achieve the goal of controlling potential sales risks. - 10.
 Influence on the company from large share transfers or conversions by directors, supervisors or major shareholders in possession of more than 10% of total company shares: None - 11.
-Influence of change of management rights on the company, likely risk and countermeasures:

-There was no change of management rights in Apex Group in the most recent years and as of the date of this annual report; therefore, this is not applicable for Apex.

-- 12. Litigation or non-litigation events: None - 13.
+Influence of change of management rights on the company, likely risk and countermeasures: There was no change of management rights in Apex Group in the most recent years and as of the date of this annual report; therefore, this is not applicable for Apex. - 12.
+Litigation or non-litigation events: None - 13.
 Other important risks and countermeasures: - 13.1 IT Security, likely risk and countermeasures: